senthilnasa/high_chart/README.md

 *( required )*

-ECharts is mainly configured by passing a string value to the JavaScript `data` property.
+High Chart is mainly configured by passing a string value to the JavaScript `data` property.

 You can use `jsonEncode()` function in `dart:convert` to convert data in Dart object form: